ShivaBhattacharjee/Trim/README.md

 <a href="https://bun.sh/">Bun</a> is a JavaScript runtime, package manager, test runner bundler built from scratch using the Zig programming language.
 It was designed by Jarred Sumner as a drop-in replacement for Node.js.
 Bun uses JavaScriptCore as the JavaScript engine, unlike Node.js and Deno, which both use V8.

+<a href="https://www.postgresql.org/">postgresql</a> also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.

+<a href="https://www.docker.com/">Docker</a>Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+The service has both free and premium tiers.
+The software that hosts the containers is called Docker Engine.
+It was first released in 2013 and is developed by Docker, Inc.

 ### Installation